orbitdb-archive/welcome/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Biweekly Calls
+## Calls

-We have a fortnightly community call every other Tuesday.
-The time, date and other info for each week's call is announced [in an issue in this repository](https://github.com/orbitdb/welcome/issues).
-Propose agenda items for the call by commenting on the issue!

-Consult the [OrbitDB calendar](https://calendar.google.com/calendar/embed?src=orbitdb.org_olkqirjqok6ptbn6p1pekvd2go%40group.calendar.google.com) for the scheduled dates.
+We sometimes have community calls.
+At the moment, these are in abeyance.
+However, if you feel that it would be good to have a call with the OrbitDB community, simply open an issue and ask if others would like to join in.

 We do not record these calls, as we want people to feel comfortable joining in and talking without worrying about being recorded.
-If you miss a call, take a look at the notes, in `meeting-notes`.

-We rotate the notetaker and facilitator every week.
-If you would like to be part of the rotation, add your name to `meeting-notes/facilitators.md`!
+Old notes for meetings are in `meeting-notes`.

 ## Repositories